Malón de la Paz: Forced return

 After this reception, however, the government showed its true colours.
 On 27 August, forces of the Naval Prefecture were sent to force the marchers to get on a train.
 On encountering resistance, the Federal Police was called, and around midnight the Immigrants' Hotel was attacked with tear gas.
 Lieutenant Bertonasco refused to give the order of abandoning the hotel, and left.
 Once in the train, the marchers broke the windows and some of their leaders jumped off.
 The Kolla deputy for Jujuy, Dionisio Viviano, met with them and Bertonasco to intercede for the marchers, but were not heard.

 The train passed by Rosario and Córdoba en route back to the northwest, with the stations surrounded by police forces to keep the passengers from coming out.
 On 3 September the train reached San Salvador de Jujuy.

 On 30 November, President Perón declared that the Malón de la Paz "did not represent... the authentic indigenous inhabitants of our north", and claimed that they had come by train and motor vehicles rather than on foot.
 Moreover, he said, some were not even from the north of Argentina, but had been born in the north of the province of Buenos Aires and were unwilling to return.

 Legacy

 Despite the reaction to the Malón, in 1949 the national government expropriated some lands in the Puna and the Quebrada de Humahuaca, for them to be returned to their original inhabitants, but this was never done.

-On 7 August 2006, sixty years after the first Malón, a march with similar goals (the Second Malón de la Paz) was organized in Jujuy, to demand that the provincial government comply with a judicial order to grant the indigenous communities about 15,000 km² of land.
+On 7 August 2006, sixty years after the first Malón, a march with similar goals (the Second Malón de la Paz) was organized in Jujuy, to demand that the provincial government comply with a judicial order to grant the indigenous communities about 15,000 km2 of land.

+The Third Malón de la Paz took place within the context of the 2023 Jujuy protests.